kushtailor/portscanner/README.md

 ## License

 No license is currently specified.
-If you plan to share this publicly, consider adding one (e.g., the MIT License) so others know how they may use the code.
+If you plan to share this publicly, consider adding one (e.g., the MIT License) so others know how they may use the code

-## Author

-Kush